ognus/tomekkolasa.com/content/drafts/devops/block-cognito.md

-How to block users after multiple failed login attempts in AWS Cognito.
+How to block users after multiple failed login attempts in AWS Cognito

 AWS Cognito is a cloud authentication provider solution similar to OneLogin or Auth0.
 It’s one of the products in Amazon Web Services cloud platform.
 It offers web and mobile authentication solution package by implementing commonly required components, like user sign-up, sign-in, OAuth2 flows (including support social identity providers such as Facebook and Google), JWT token generation, enterprise identity providers via SAML 2.0, user management and access control.